PhrozenIO/PowerRemoteDesktop/README.md

 Invoke-RemoteDesktopServer -CertificateFile "<certificate_location>"
 ````

-If you are even more lazy and want to avoid using your own certificate, remove `CertificateFile` option but you will need to run PowerShell as Administrator.
+If you want to avoid using your own certificate and prefer not to go through the process of creating one, you can remove the 'CertificateFile' option and run PowerShell as an administrator instead.

 ````powershell
 Install-Module -Name PowerRemoteDesktop_Viewer